robnagler/robnagler.github.io/_posts/2020-07-21-Betting-on-Amazon.md

 Diversification is thought to be safe, but it leads to owning a lot of Day 2 companies.
 There are 500 companies in the S&P 500, and I would not buy a single share of most of them.
-Why would do I think "in aggregate" that the S&P 500 is a good bet?
+Why would I think "in aggregate" that the S&P 500 is a good bet?
 I don't, any more.

 ## Confirmation Bias